+- 3.3 cum laude

-3.5 magna cum laude
+- 3.5 magna cum laude

-3.8 summa cum laude
+- 3.8 summa cum laude

 Each graduating class of baccalaureate students will have a valedictorian and salutatorian, provided the students with the highest GPAs have at least achieved cum laude (3.3 GPA).
 Transfer students must complete a minimum of 60 semester hours at GLCC for valedictorian or salutatorian eligibility.